Jeannie Colvin, MFT

 Can Chat GPT and other AI interpret my dreams?

 Chat GPT, Dream Symbol apps, and other AI tools do some things really well when it comes to understanding dreams.
-While not as respected or useful as books such as The Book of Symbols: Reflections on Archetypal Images, edited by Taschen, they can be a great place to start.
-I've even used them myself before.
+While not as respected or useful as books such as The Book of Symbols: Reflections on Archetypal Images (Taschen), they can be a great place to start.
+I've even used them myself before, and I'll discuss below a great use of AI in dream interpretation.

 How does AI know what symbols mean?

-Resources that consider what certain symbols tend to mean across time and culture are drawing from the Collective Unconscious.
 These symbols are expressing experiences that are common to being a person.
-They are not universal, meaning not everybody has the experiences in life, but so many people do, that we create stories and art about them, and they resonate with people, so they get shared from generation to generation, with some tweaks to better reflect the time and culture in which they are being shared.
+Not everybody has the exact experiences in life, but so many people do, that we create stories and art about them, and they resonate with enough people, so they get shared from generation to generation, with some tweaks to better reflect the time and culture in which they are being shared.

 (A great example of this in in Fairy Tales.)